SamDevaraja/NeoMart-Smart-Retail-Management-System/README.md

-# 🛒 MiniMart – Online Shopping Web Application
+# 🛒 NeoMart – Online Shopping Web Application

-MiniMart is a web-based e-commerce application developed using **Python Flask** and **MongoDB**.
+**NeoMart** is a web-based e-commerce application developed using **Python Flask** and **MongoDB**.
-The application allows users to browse products, add items to cart and wishlist, place orders, and track order status.
+The system allows users to browse products, manage cart and wishlist, place orders, and track order status.
-Admins can manage products, control stock, and monitor customer orders through a dedicated dashboard.
+Administrators can manage products, control inventory, and monitor customer orders through a dedicated dashboard.

-This project is developed for **academic purposes** and is suitable for beginners to understand full-stack web application development.
+This project is developed for **academic purposes** and is ideal for beginners to understand full-stack web application development.

 ---